SubsidieMeesters logoSubsidieMeesters

 Introduction

 Understanding and controlling novel states of matter is at the heart of condensed matter research.
-In modern quantum materials, we find a rich resource of extraordinary states which emerge from the complex interplay of quantum effects and many-body physics.
+In modern quantum materials, we find a rich resource of extraordinary states that emerge from the complex interplay of quantum effects and many-body physics.
 They pose the fundamental challenge of describing an interacting system with many constituents in the quantum realm and hold the key for future quantum technology.

 Strange Metal Phase